 As always, if you want to cook for large groups, a food processor will save you lots of time.
-And if you become obsessed with making Italian food (which often happens after you’ve made a few outstanding dishes), you certainly ought to invest in a pasta machine.
+And if you become obsessed with making Italian food (which often happens to people who’ve recently made a few outstanding dishes), you certainly ought to invest in a pasta machine.

-If you want comprehensive advice on outfitting your kitchen, see our kitchenware guide.
+If you want comprehensive advice on outfitting your kitchen, please see my kitchenware guide.